-Fortunately, it’s rare that termite infestations will cause enough destruction that the house is deemed completely uninhabitable.
+Fortunately, it’s rare that termites will cause enough destruction that the house is deemed completely uninhabitable.
 Once you discover an infestation early, you most likely will have enough time to remedy the situation and conduct repairs.
 But how much does it cost to repair termite damage?
 And what are the repair solutions?

 Keep reading to discover.

-Termite Damage Repair Cost In The US
+Termite Damage Repair Cost in the US

 The cost to repair termite damage depends on the extent of the destruction, the location of the problem, and the solutions you choose.
 Nationwide, homeowners spend approximately $5 billion to control termites in their homes and fix the damage they leave behind.